 - A Humanities – such as History, Geography, or Religious Studies.

-- Arts subjects – such as Music, Drama, Art or Media Studies.
+- Arts subjects – such as Music, Theatre Studies, Art or Media Studies.

 - Technical subjects – such as Engineering, Woodwork, Computer Science, Food Technology and Textiles.